brentthayer1/x_ray_imaging/README.md

 ## Topic
 Pneumonia is an infection that inflames the air sacs in one or both lungs.
 The air sacs may fill with fluid or pus (purulent material), causing cough with phlegm or pus, fever, chills, and difficulty breathing.
 A variety of organisms, including bacteria, viruses and fungi, can cause pneumonia.

 Can a convolutional neural network determine if a chest x-ray shows signs of pneumonia?
+I hope to train a model that is about 90% accurate when predicting on if an x-ray shows signs of pneumonia.

 ## Data
 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia